Sky Black Friday deals - Save 50% on Sky TV packages, plus existing customer offers

 Your guide to Sky's Black Friday deals 2019 with half price on TV packages for new and existing customers

-Black Friday is on its way bringing with it deals on TV packages, mobile contracts, and broadband – Sky has all three, with some deals already live.
+Black Friday starts tomorrow bringing with it deals on TV packages, mobile contracts, and broadband – Sky has all three, with some deals already live.

 Last year, Sky ran a bundle offer that came with a free TV which was one of the best Black Friday deals.
 Here’s what to expect this Black Friday and Cyber Monday 2019.